Read time 3 minutes

 Botanically known as Anethum graveolens, dill is a member of the carrot family—closely related to cilantro, parsley, and anise.
 Dill is the sole species of the genus Anethum.
 This aromatic herb is native to southwestern Asia, and as an adaptable plant is domesticated in many parts of Eurasia and North America.
 Dill is a slender annual herb that grows as high as 20-40 inches (45-100 cm).

 Dill is native to southwestern Asia and an established herb in many parts of Eurasia and North America.
-The world ‘dill’ is derived from the Old Norse (a North Germanic language that was spoken in the 9th to 13th century) word ‘dylla’ or ‘dilla’ meaning to lull, sing a lullaby, to sooth children –indicating the soothing and calming effect of dill.
-Many parts of the world have believed in protective powers of dill.
+The word ‘dill’ is derived from the Old Norse (a North Germanic language that was spoken in the 9th to 13th century) word ‘dylla’ or ‘Dilla’ meaning to lull, sing a lullaby, to soothe children –indicating the soothing and calming effect of dill.
+Many parts of the world have believed in the protective powers of dill.
 The ancient Romans believed that dill would bring good fortune –they valued dill as a symbol of vitality, joy, and pleasure.

 Curses and Nightmares

 People in many different parts of the world have believed in the protective power of dill.
 In the Middle Ages, dill was one of the herbs used by magicians in their spells and charms against witchcraft.
 For example, in England, it was used to counteract the evil influence of spells and was believed to be especially powerful worn next to bare skin.
 According to one mystical belief, it helped hanging stalks of dill over your baby’s cradle to keep away bad dreams and calm your child.
 Sometimes when being troubled by witches or having nightmares, the only thing that could help … was placing some dill seeds under the pillow.